Most people who have survived striking a deer with their vehicle remember the experience as a painful one that they never want to repeat.

 Vehicles kill hundreds of thousands of wild creatures in this country every day.
-Motorists pay a steep price, too.
-According to the Insurance Institute for Highway Safety (IIHS) there are about 1.5 million deer/vehicle collisions in the United States every year, with vehicle repair bills exceeding $1 billion.
+According to the Insurance Institute for Highway Safety (IIHS) there are 1.5 million deer/vehicle collisions in the United States every year, with vehicle repair bills exceeding $1 billion.
+Motorists and deer pay a steep personal price, too.
 In 2002 deer/vehicle collisions resulted in injury to nearly 30,000 people and death to over 200 people and 920,000 deer.
-The IIHS has noted an increase each year in the number of fatal accidents involving motorists and deer.
+The IIHS has noted an increase each year in the number of accidents involving motorists and deer.

 Expect the Unexpected.

 Certain times of the day require extra vigilance.
 Many wild animals are most active in the early morning, the late afternoon, and dusk.
 Unfortunately, those are the times when trees cast shadows on the road, making animals in the shadows very hard to see.
 They are also the hours of commuting, when traffic is heaviest.
+Deer are also quite active at night.
 Be especially watchful on roads where vegetation grows close to the edge, and you can’t see browsing animals.
-Be especially vigilant on two-lane roads bordered by trees or fields, where 89% of all vehicle/wildlife accidents occur.
-A driver that drives at slow to moderate speed when driving near deer habitat has greater control and can often stop in time.
-Plus scanning the edges of the road as you drive will alert you to other potential hazards such as bicyclists and children at play.
+Increase your vigilance on two-lane roads bordered by trees or fields, where 89% of all vehicle/wildlife accidents occur.
+Frequently scanning the edges of the road as you drive will alert you to other potential hazards such as bicyclists and children at play.

+Take note when you see motion-activated flashing lights mounted on deer crossing signs that warn motorists about the presence of deer.
 During the months of October to January when deer are mating they are often seen crossing roads.
 A doe may bound across the road with a stag in pursuit, both oblivious to traffic.
 In areas where hunting is allowed, panicked animals may charge across roads as they flee from hunters.
 Motorists can never assume that a deer they see crossing the road is alone.
 Deer frequently travel in groups.
 Fawns and other young animals follow their mothers.
-Always look for the second or third animal.
+Always look for a second, third, or fourth animal.

 The aware driver can often spot trouble ahead and avoid it.
 Lower your dashboard lights so that you can see the reflection of your headlights in the animals’ eyes.
 The reflection is a warning to reduce speed and be ready to brake for a possible animal crossing.